TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 ## _Quick Dive into the k8 manifests + Key Design Considerations_

-1- `deployment.yaml` - We've defined a Deployment here for our Reddit-Clone application.
-Contains a blueprint fro the pods it'll create
+1- `deployment.yaml` - My Deployment for the Reddit-Clone application.
+Contains a blueprint for the pods it'll create

 </br>